atimogus/hot-fire-modeling-N2O/README.md

 modeling hot fire test of a self pressurized N2O rocket motor

+if you get YAML FILE error, in YAML_FILE string you must put path to YAML file which is in default path of cantera library

 open pyhton file in your favourite IDE, tweak initial conditions and run your simulation simulation will take about 1 minute to execute (depends on how much of oxidizer and fuel you have and mass flow rate) if high mass and low mass fuel rate longer you will wait